 - The way of the Accomplished:

 When we examine our dream more closely from the awake state we are in now, we realize it was all actually “myself” alone in the dream world and there was no one or nothing else other than ‘me.’
-It is me who was the snake, the currency won in the lottery, the action of winning, the roads and the buildings, the snake, the act of running, the fellow who argued with me, the argument, and so on are ALL made up of my mind only.
+It is me who was the snake, the currency won in the lottery, the action of winning, the roads and the buildings, the act of running on seeing the snake, the fellow who argued with me, the argument, and so on are ALL made up of my mind only.
 Everything in the dream is myself.
 All things are one hundred percent ‘Me.’

 Correpsondingly, I begin to see that all the things in the awake world are nothing but “my” own “seeing.”
 Shankara advises that the plasticity of the mind has to be taken advantage of to expand itself to Infinity from being the finite ‘me’ through unbroken contemplation of everything as ‘me’ in the awake worldview.